Kirill Bullat

-Kirill Bullat (born 8 June 2003) is a Finnish professional footballer who plays as a midfielder for Polish III liga club 1 KS Ślęza Wrocław.
+Kirill Bullat (born 8 June 2003) is a Finnish professional footballer who plays as a midfielder for Latvian club JFK Ventspils.

 Club career

 Bullat debuted in Veikkausliiga with his hometown club RoPS in the 2020 season.
 At the end of the season, he was named the club's Young Player of the Year.

 In February 2025, he joined Polish club 1 KS Ślęza Wrocław, competing in the country's fourth-tier III liga.